Get rid of what is upsetting you! This is the core of it. Your session is customized and recorded to support you! Rochelle creates experiences.

-Hypnosis helps the subconscious mind to change and reframe destructive patterns.
+Hypnosis helps the subconscious mind to reframe and change destructive patterns.

 What is Clinical Hypnotherapy?
-It can be very effective for a wide range of issues
+It can be very effective treatment for a range of issues

 Hypnotherapy is an adjunct form of therapy, used along with other forms of psychological or medical treatment, there are many applications.
 Hypnotherapy can be used to treat anxiety, phobias, substance abuse including tobacco, sexual dysfunction, undesirable spontaneous behaviors, and bad habits.
 It can be used to help improve sleep, learning disorders, communication, and relationship issues.
 Hypnotherapy can aid in pain management and help resolve medical conditions such as digestive disorders, skin issues, and gastrointestinal side effects of pregnancy and chemotherapy.
 It can also be used by dentists to help patients control their fears or to treat teeth grinding and other oral conditions.

-Spiritual psychologies principles suggests that your life is a series of lessons, “The issue is not the issue, but how you relate to the issue is the issue”, Clinical Hypnotherapy changes your perceptions at the subconscious level, meaning, that your life can flourish!
+Clinical Hypnotherapy changes your perceptions at the subconscious level, meaning, that your life can flourish!
 Combining the two modalities together creates a system that allows awareness of life’s misunderstandings and judgments to be reframed into new positive ones.
-Relationship issues, weight, substance abuse, anxiety, depression and even test anxiety, etc are false realties that have been programmed in attempt to alleviate root issues that have not been worked through.
+Relationship issues, weight, substance abuse, anxiety, depression, and even test anxiety, etc are false realities that have been programmed in an attempt to alleviate root issues that have not been worked through.
 By using clinical hypnosis, the subconscious mind can be reprogrammed to respond to the new choice of a healthier lifestyle.